 There is minimal clearance on the bottom left bolt for an Allan wrench.
 I break the bolt free and then back it out with my fingers.

 After the bolts are removed the transmission will hang on the input shaft.

 I use a magnet to pull out the clutch throw-out bushing and ball bearing from the throw-out rod hole in the back of the transmission.

 I pull the transmission off the clutch spline to expose the clutch push rod.
 I push it to the rear to remove it.

 The rear end of the clutch throw out rod has a bushing that connects to the other side of the ball bearing.
 It has become welded to the throw out rod.
 I will replace the clutch throw out rod and bushing.

 And, there is a garter (retaining spring) from the transmission clutch push rod seal on the clutch push rod.

 Someone was not careful when they pushed the rod in from the front of the transmission and caught the garter and pulled it out.
 If that seal is damaged or the garter removed, the transmission gear lube can migrate down the clutch push rod into the engine bell housing and coat the clutch plates and/or allow gear lube to leak down the back of the transmission.

 Here is the clutch assembly.

-The amount of oil in the bottom of the clutch bell housing and on the top of the engine indicate the rear main seal is likely leaking and this could also include transmission gear lube from the damaged transmission input shaft seal.
-The oil pump cover o-ring could be leaking as well.
-No worries, as I planned to replace the seal and o-ring.
+The amount of oil in the bottom of the clutch bell housing and on the top of the engine indicate the rear main seal/ flywheel o-ring and/or oil pump cover o-ring are leaking.
+No worries, as I planned to replace all of them.